gfirem/formidable_action_after/readme.txt

 == Changelog ==

 = 1.2.0 =
 Adding an integration with webmerge.
-Adding a new task to delete users.

 = 1.1.6 =
 Cleaning the professional code.